RainCocoIzzy/ArmyBrat/README.md

 # ArmyBrat

-This project is all about my Military Life Experience.
+This project is all about my Military Life Experience Blog.